 An MVP(Minimum Viable Product) with core features like user registration, product listing, cart, checkout, store order management, and basic delivery tracking usually costs $20,000 to $40,000.
 This is ideal for validating your idea and entering the market quickly.

-A full-featured grocery delivery app development costs more because of adding advanced features like real-time inventory sync, AI recommendations, route optimization, loyalty programs, analytics dashboards, and multi-store support can range from $50,000 to $100,000+, depending on complexity.
+A full-featured grocery delivery app development costs more because of adding advanced features like real-time inventory sync, AI recommendations, route optimization, loyalty programs, analytics dashboards, and multi-store support, which can range from $50,000 to $100,000+, depending on complexity.

 Factors Affecting Development Costs